 to be effective, you only need to…

 Be straight with yourself.
-Or assume the position of being straight.
+Or being willing to be straight with yourself.

 That’s right.
 To be effective with this practice, the only thing you need to be is honest with yourself.
 Your “Self” will know if you’re not being honest.
 There will be no outcome of relief if you’re not being honest, or you’re withholding from yourself.